Link Search Menu Expand Document

 Syntax Highlighting

 Katacoda has incorporated HighlightJS to automatically provide syntax highlighting on any code snippets marked with a highlight language.
-We support the core languagues included in the default minified web build.
+We support the core languagues included in the highlight.js default pakage.

-We have enabled automatic language detection, but we encourage authors to explicitly set the language on all code blocks to ensure the correct highlighting is applied.
+While we have enabled automatic language detection, we encourage authors to explicitly set the language on all code blocks to ensure the correct highlighting is applied.

-The preferred method of highlighting is via markdown code fences with language hints.
+The preferred method of code highlighting is via markdown code fences.
 For example:

 ```py